litstack/docs/basics/vue.md

 ## Register Vue Components

-Vue Components that are located in the `./fjord/resources/js/components` folder are automatically globally registered.
+Vue Components that are located in the `./lit/resources/js/components` folder are automatically globally registered.
 They can be used for example in Pages, Tables or anywhere where you want to include Vue components.

 ## Bootstrap Vue

-To make it easy to build uniform Fjord pages, the package uses [Bootstrap Vue](https://bootstrap-vue.org/docs/components) for all frontend components.
+To make it easy to build uniform Litstack pages, the package uses [Bootstrap Vue](https://bootstrap-vue.org/docs/components) for all frontend components.
 Bootstrap Vue comes with a large number of components to cover all the necessary areas needed to build an application.